Updated November 2023

 Costs and Upgrades

-The U.S. is spending around $1.5 trillion to modernize and maintain its entire nuclear arsenal over the next 30 years.
-Included in this plan is the consolidation of four versions of the B61 bomb (B61-3, -4, -7, -10) into 480 B61-12 bombs, a newly designed version intended for both strategic and tactical delivery.
+The United States is spending around $1.5 trillion to modernize and maintain its entire nuclear arsenal over the next 30 years.
+Included in this plan is the consolidation of multiple versions of the B61 bomb into the B61-12 bomb, a newly designed version intended for both strategic and tactical delivery.
 The B61-12 will have variable yield capability – ranging from 98 percent smaller to three times greater than the bomb dropped on Hiroshima – and a new tail kit to increase accuracy.
-The first B16-12s completed production in late 2021 with deployment in Europe estimated to begin in 2022-2024.
+The B61-12 entered full-scale production in the fall of 2022 and U.S. C-17A aircraft were cleared to transport the new bombs to Europe in January 2023.